-- I. Created Sustainable Purchasing Guidelines as a reference in supply chain management - 2.
-Local produce is used almost exclusively and almost no processed food is purchased - 3.
-Fairtrade Indonesian coffee used, decaf coffee is produced using Swiss Water method (ie no chemicals) - 4.
-Boats were constructed and are maintained by local shipyards - 5.
-If available, second hand machinery has been used rather than new - 6.
-No imported or local mineral waters are sold on the island - 7.
-Carbonation of Nikoi's own water for soft drinks and mineral water - 8.
-Homemade syrups for soft drinks using locally grown ingredients (ginger, lemongrass, hibiscus, tamarind and nutmeg fruit) - 9.
-Drinking water is provided in reusable glass bottles - 10.
-No printed brochures - II.
-Minimal use of plastic both in operations and in construction - 12.
-Toiletries made from natural ingredients are supplied in reusable containers - 13.
-Biodegradable takeaway packaging and bags used - 14.
-Homemade muesli, juices, jams, bread, sambal, bar snacks, coconut milk, ice creams, yoghurt, cookies and pasta - 15.
-Herbs, spices and some fruits are grown on the island - 16.
-Established 7ha permaculture farm to grow eggs, fruit and vegetables - 17.
-Minimal processed food used - 18.
-Compliant with WWF sustainable seafood guide - 19.
-Swimming pools use salt water chlorination - 20.
-Linen has been replaced with organic cotton - 21.
-All diesel engines using biodiesel 30 (a blend containing 30% plant based fuel)
+SUPPLY CHAIN I. Created Sustainable Purchasing Guidelines as a reference in supply chain management 2.
+Local produce is used almost exclusively and almost no processed food is purchased 3.
+Indonesian coffee used 4.
+Boats were constructed and are maintained by local shipyards 5.
+If available, second hand machinery has been used rather than new 6.
+No imported or local mineral waters are sold on the island 7.
+Carbonation of Nikoi's own water for soda and mineral water 8.
+Homemade syrups, kombucha and teapache made using locally grown ingredients 9.
+Drinking water is provided in reusable glass bottles 10.
+No printed brochures II.
+Minimal use of plastic both in operations and in construction 12.
+Toiletries made from natural ingredients are supplied in reusable containers 13.
+Biodegradable takeaway packaging and bags used 14.
+Homemade muesli, juices, jams, bread, sambal, bar snacks, coconut milk, ice creams, yoghurt, cookies and pasta 15.
+Herbs, spices and some fruits are grown on the island I 6.
+Established 7ha permaculture farm to grow eggs, fruit and vegetables 17.
+Minimal processed food used 18.
+Compliant with WWF sustainable seafood guide 19.
+Swimming pools use salt water chlorination 20.
+Linen has been replaced with organic cotton 21.
+All diesel engines use biodiesel 30 (a blend containing 30% plant based fuel) and low speed variable DC pumps.
+CONSERVATION OF WILDLIFE AND ECOSYSTEMS 1.
+Minimal landscape lighting so as not to disorientate nightlife (particularly nesting turtles) 2.
+Planting of indigenous trees and shrubs - 3.
+Almost no painted surfaces - 4.
+No fogging for mosquito or insects 5.
+Natural mosquito control using an automated ovitrap 6.
+Lemon grass planted around houses to repel mosquitoes 7.
+Sunscreen sold on island is reef friendly 8.
+Petitioning of Singapore port authorities to stop dumping at sea 9.
+Established a coastal surveillance system to monitor and report on illegal dumping 10.
+Ensured an undisturbed intertidal zone II.
+Two thirds of the island has been preserved as a sanctuary 12.
+Environmental impact survey undertaken prior to construction I 3.
+Regular surveys of the island's flora and fauna (land and marine) by external consultantsI 4.
+Flora and fauna information guides in each guest room 15.
+Program to protect nesting turtles and monitor their nests.
+16. Provided access to the island for researchers studying sea levels 17.
+Program to eradicate rats that were resident on the island when it was acquired Zoning of Nikoi as a conservation area 19.
+No trees removed and many new trees planted 20.
+Working together with Conservation International, an international organisation to support local conservation efforts and the establishment of an MPA (Marine Protected Area) 21.
+Helped establish and fund a local conservation NGO (Yayasan Ecology) to develop and implement a management plan for the MPA.
+22. Funded a comprehensive marine biodiversity survey of the area led by Dr Mark Earmann 23.
+Dive surveys have confirmed 2 new fish species to man and 219 new species for the area 24.
+Six species of fish are awaiting confirmation that they are new discoveries 25.
+Established a monitoring program for the critically endangered Irrawaddy dolphins, Dugong,Whale Shark, Short Clawed Otter and several other rare and endangered species.